The Paleo diet is one of the most popular low-carb and high-protein diets around.

 No counting calories.
 No carb counting.
 No fat limitations.

-Their motto is to keep your foods and eating simple.
+Their motto is to keep your food simple.

 No corn dogs, no fast foods, no low-fat foods, and obviously no imitation foods like imitation crabs.